 Obviously, not all software projects need to use all available technologies for testing and improving software quality, and organizations face the dilemma of how to balance budget and quality.
 Projects that are related to functional safety are likely to select all available technologies to ensure uncompromised quality, as well as compliance with software safety standards, such as ISO 26262.
 Other teams may decide to choose only static analysis and unit testing, as they seem to cover a significant portion of software defects, while some teams may find an open source unit testing framework sufficient.

 Unwillingness to implement a wide range of testing technologies often stems from a concern that using multiple techniques imposes significant overhead on the pace of development, not to mention the budget.
 This is more likely a real concern if teams decide to select unintegrated tools.
 The cost of multiple separate tools, the learning curve, and the necessity to switch between different use models and interfaces can be problematic.
 As a result, developers may avoid using tools and automation, as it redirects their attention from writing code to tool usage, decreasing their productivity.

-It is important to specify what is expected from a unified testing tool before discussing its value.
-Ideally, a tool should:
+It is important to specify what is expected from a unified testing solution before discussing its value.
+Ideally, a solution should:

 - Support multiple testing technologies

 - Measure the complexity, portability, and maintainability of code